neumino/neumino.github.io/movies.md

-### Irresistible
+### Eurovision Song Contest: The Story of Fire Saga
-*Released on 2020-06-26, vote average 6.5*
+*Released on 2020-06-26, vote average 6.7*

-A Democratic political consultant helps a retired Marine colonel run for mayor in a small, conservative Wisconsin town.
+When aspiring musicians Lars and Sigrit are given the opportunity of a lifetime to represent their country at the world&#39;s biggest song competition, they finally have a chance to prove that any dream is a dream worth fighting for.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/0vhaAoSm1NY?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/AdW6BBF22AY?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>